 Sleeping bags can provide lots of comfort and warmth for their weight and are one of the first things you should think about getting if you want to camp, hike, bikepack or generally explore more often.

 They also come with advantages and disadvantages that should be explored before you invest in one.
-With so many other options on the market, it’s important to do your research and find the best sleeping bag for your needs.
+With so many other options on the market, it’s important to do your research and find the best bag for your needs.
 Be realistic about your needs and if you clearly need two bags, it could be worth having the options, rather than trying to make one bag do it all.

-Whether you need a winter sleeping bag, the lightest sleeping bag out there or a big ol’ camping bag, we hope we were able to narrow your list down a little.
+Whether you need a winter bag, the lightest sleeping bag out there or a big ol’ camping bag, we hope we were able to narrow your list down a little.